Old school jam-filled doughnuts, neon icing drenched ones, vegan brioche rings and even sourdough-nuts

-There’s a place for all doughnut kinds in Manchester and Longsight new kid Chinnywala does the sort of doughnuts that bring to mind the freak shakes of yesteryear.
+There’s a place for all doughnut kinds in Manchester and Longsight gem Chinnywala does the sort of doughnuts that bring to mind the freak shakes of yesteryear.
 We’re talking very stacked, substantially-topped doughnuts.
 Sprinkles upon sprinkles - upon sprinkles.
 Unlike a lot of other independents, however, there's a level of customisation.
 There's round food for every mood, you could say.
-All doughnuts are served with sugar and chocolate sauce with a choice of sauces and toppings that range from bubblegum and strawberry to popping candy and Aero mint.
+All doughnuts are served with sugar and chocolate sauce with a choice of sauces and toppings that range from bubblegum and strawberry to popping candy, Biscoff and mint Aero.

 Snap out of it.
 No doughnut is too beautiful to eat.
-With orders available direct through Instagram and pop-ups at Corner Slice and Mackie Mayor for picking up a few in person, recent flavours on the menu (updated weekly) have included raspberry pistachio cheesecake and lemon poppy seed.
+With orders available direct through Instagram and pop-ups at spots like Factory Coffee for picking up a few in person, recent flavours on the menu (updated weekly) have included milo malted chocolate and candied cinnamon pecan.

 There’s a hidden advantage to sourdough doughnuts - they’re easier to digest.
 Thus, technically, you can fit a few more in without feeling ill.
 Brioche is usually reserved for the classics (vanilla custard, strawberry jam and chocolate cream), whilst sourdough is used for something a bit more adventurous (salted caramel, cherry Bakewell, lemon meringue, pina colada).
 Glazed treats are available for delivery every Saturday and Sunday.

-The little glass box that Gooey sits in at the entrance to Ducie Street Warehouse (there's one at Hatch on Oxford Road now too) always reminds us of the box offices at American cinemas.
+The little glass box that Gooey sits in at the entrance to Ducie Street Warehouse always reminds us of the box offices at American cinemas.
 A doughnut at Gooey isn’t entry for one, it’s more like a one-way ticket to tasty town.
 Gooey by name, gooey by nature.

 Handmade daily in the Ducie Street Warehouse kitchen, Gooey’s brioche doughnuts range from the classics (raspberry jam, vanilla custard and chocolate) to more flamboyant weekly specials like a Nutella-filled crème brûlée doughnut complete with oozing centre and crunchy caramel topping.
 Combo boxes are available for delivery if you fancy mixing and matching Gooey's enormous cookies and new choux buns.